 Some people use their to-do lists for the big things, so the smaller things never make it there – they just get done by default.

-Others only put only work-related tasks on their to do lists.
-This is done mainly to avoid that feeling of restriction or attachment to their to do list when they’re not at work.
+Others only put only work-related tasks on them.
+Why?
+Mainly to avoid that feeling of restriction or attachment to their to-do list when they’re not at work.

-So when I am asked that question, I normally try to figure out what someone puts on their to do list right now.
+Whenever someone asks me the question that just so happens to be the title of this post, I normally try to figure out what someone puts on their to-do list right now.